knockout/knockout/README.md

 ## Running the tests

-If you have [phantomjs](http://phantomjs.org/download.html) installed, then the `grunt` script will automatically run the specification suite and report its results.
+The `grunt` script will automatically run the specification suite and report its results.

 Or, if you want to run the specs in a browser (e.g., for debugging), simply open `spec/runner.html` in your browser.